dgelessus/NAGUS/docs/uru/auth_server.rst

 Sent by the client immediately after connecting to the auth server (before even the automatic :ref:`PingRequest <cli2auth_ping_request>`).

-DIRTSAND will disconnect clients that send an unexpected build ID.
+Cyan's server software and DIRTSAND will disconnect clients that send an unexpected build ID.
 MOSS doesn't check the build ID here.
-(TODO: What does Cyan's server software do?)
 If the server is happy with the build ID, it replies immediately with a :ref:`ClientRegisterReply <auth2cli_client_register_reply>`.